cbare/cbare.github.io/_drafts/scenius.md

 - Paris in the 1920s
 - Mathematics at the University of Göttingen
 - Physics in the early 20th century
-- The Chicago school of Economics
 - The Lunar Society
 - The Viennese Classical Period
 - Rock climbers at Camp 4 in Yosemite
 - The Algonquin Round Table
 - The Harlem Renaissance
 - Bell Labs
-- Xerox Parc
+- Xerox PARC
 - Silicon Valley
 - Florence during the Renaissance
-- Baghdad’s House of Wisdom
+- Baghdad's House of Wisdom

 [1]: https://www.brian-eno.net/about/